Pony-Lamb/CIS5500-Final-Project/README.md

 RDS Setup and Data Upload - Yongqi Zhong

 Query Writing - Yongyin Yang, Shutong Jiang

+# Required Packages
+You can find the required packages for this project in YumLog folder.

 Credentials:
 {